ysufender/JASM/README.md

         --redirect-stdout <..params..>, -r : Redirect stdout and stderr to given files.
 If only one is provided, both get redirected to it.

-        WARNING: In single mode, each file will be assembled as a static library.
-Otherwise the output will be decided by `--libType` flag.
+        WARNING: In single mode, each file will be assembled as a static library by default.
+You can specify it with `--libType` flag.

 ```